nasa/openmct/docs/src/guide/index.md

 ## Domain Objects

-Domain objects are the most fundamental component of Open MCT Web's information model.
+Domain objects are the most fundamental component of Open MCT's information model.
 A domain object is some distinct thing relevant to a user's work flow, such as a telemetry channel, display, or similar.
-Open MCT Web is a tool for viewing, browsing, manipulating, and otherwise interacting with a graph of domain objects.
+Open MCT is a tool for viewing, browsing, manipulating, and otherwise interacting with a graph of domain objects.